-Pursuant to the Company's articles of association and the Companies Act (as consolidated and revised) of the Cayman Islands (the "Companies Act"), registered shareholders of the Company (the "Shareholders") holding not less than one-tenth (10%) of the paid-up capital of the Company carrying the right of voting at general meetings of the Company (the "EGM Requisitionists") can deposit a written request to convene an EGM at the principal office of the Company in Hong Kong (the "Principal Office"), which is presently situated at Suite 2601, 26th Floor, Admiralty Centre, Tower 1, 18 Harcourt Road, Hong Kong.
-The EGM Requisitionists must state in their request(s) the objects of the EGM and such request(s) must be signed by all the EGM Requisitionists and may consist of several documents in like form, each signed by one or more of the EGM Requisitionists.
+Pursuant to the Company's articles of association and the Companies Act (as consolidated and revised) of the Cayman Islands (the "Companies Act"), registered shareholders of the Company (the "Shareholders") holding not less than one-tenth (10%) of the voting rights (on a one vote per share basis) of the Company carrying the right of voting at general meetings of the Company (the "EGM Requisitionists") can deposit a written request to convene an EGM at the principal office of the Company in Hong Kong (the "Principal Office"), which is presently situated at Suite 2601, 26th Floor, Admiralty Centre, Tower 1, 18 Harcourt Road, Hong Kong.
+The EGM Requisitionists must state in their request(s) the objects of the EGM, the resolutions to be added to the meeting agenda and such request(s) must be signed by the EGM Requisitionists.